 The College of Podiatry (educational and academic wing) hopes to deliver information in an appealing and engaging way.
-As a podiatrist and independent author I believe our work is vital to maintaining the Nation’s health.
-Foot health matters to all people, not the elderly or young but everyone.
-But surely every health profession, covering teeth to toes makes the same promise or uses a similar strap line?
+As a podiatrist and an independent author, I believe our work is vital to maintaining the Nation’s health.
+Foot health matters to all people, not just special groups like the elderly or young, but everyone.
+But surely every health profession, covering teeth to toes makes the same promise or uses a similar strapline?
 ‘Tooth pain,’ ‘back pain,’ ‘foot pain,’ is the worst type of pain.

 As the body moves forward, leverage occurs by changing the foot into a rigid platform which makes it stable for our 50-100+kg bodies to function.
 Chimps, with similar foot anatomy cannot form levers around the middle part of the foot and adopt a curious pattern of walking that is less efficient and harder to sustain for any distance.
 Movement involves walking, running or sprinting.
 Feet should not hurt while standing still or moving about, but they do suffer injuries.
 Ignore those injuries at your peril for they will appear many years later which might surprise you!

 Podiatrists as foot health specialists have now established a greater focus on sports and recreational foot health adding their first degree with extended qualifications at Master’s degree and now doctoral levels.
 This means podiatry provides a wider service than considered traditionally and this is underpinned with medical training.

 Infection, pain, ulcers… not nice; but what of their impact?
 The body no longer wants to move as it did.
 Mobility crisis means giving rise to plenty of concerns for the podiatrist.
 Your foot health is letting you down and we need to find the source of the pain.
-Is it infection, skin quality problems, fixed deformity, or are those muscles and tendons not working.
-Have you had an old injury come back to haunt?
+Is it an infection, skin quality problems, fixed deformity, or those muscles and tendons that are not working?
+Maybe you have an old injury that has come back to haunt?

 Arthrosis (better term than arthritis) affects shock absorption.
 This is where joint surfaces are damaged; often through wear and tear.
 In some cases, we can replace joints, but it is best to deal with the problem before that is necessary.

 The go-to profession

 Can we fix it?
 Yes, mostly.
 Some 95% of foot problems can be helped or supported, many cured with timely intervention.
 Lost days from work, impact on social life and family life, side effects from medication, weight gain, are all matters podiatrists have concern for working with patient’s GPs and other health professionals.
-Our aim:

 TO KEEP YOU MOBILE.

 No, it is an attempt by a caring profession to reach out to people to take a greater interest in their foot health.
 Of course, focusing on foot health is an all year round activity through the four so-called seasons as we select different footwear for different temperatures and activities.
 More about shoes in other articles.

 ‘We want more people to understand the importance of foot health as part of their overall health, and for people to visit a podiatrist when they need to – and to know when they need to!’

 If in doubt about your foot health consult a podiatrist early.
 The profession has not changed to podiatry from chiropody overnight but developed as powerful force offering wider scope and expertise over the last 40 years in both the NHS and Independent sector.
 Podiatry has many sub-specialties from sports podiatrists to podiatric surgeons.
 There is no designated age group that has special attention alone but of course, patients with medical problems causing impairment of circulation ever remain an important focus as we strive to save lives and limb amputation.